Datahub88/Datahub88/README.md

 - 👋 Hi, I’m Ahsan!!
 - 👀 I’m interested in Data
-- 🌱 I’m currently learning Analytical tools like Sql,Excel and PowerBI
+- 🌱 I’m currently in the learning Data Analysis Journey
 - 💞️ I’m looking to collaborate on data projects
 - 📫 How to reach me at here on Github
 - 😄 Pronouns: He
-- ⚡ Fun fact: Analytically I am funny!!

 ## 🌐 Socials: